-1000 Day Journey is a five-year initiative to support women and children’s health in very poor communities in five African and Asian countries.
+1000 Day Journey is a six-year initiative to support women and children’s health in very poor communities in four African and Asian countries.
 The work is led by World Vision, with funding from the Government of Canada.
 It’s all part of Canada’s contribution to ending preventable child deaths by 2030.

-The program is operating communities in five countries.
+The program is operating communities in four countries.
 Learn more about each country and community: